vilhok/aoc-lib/README.md

 ## Getting started

-For quick start, just use this code and run it and follow the top section of the printed help.
+For quick start, download this library and add it to your classpath.
+Then just use the following code.
+Run it and follow the top section of the printed help.

 ```java
 package mypackage;